Alice Lounsberry: Career

-Alice Lounsberry is well known for her work alongside famed Australian botanical illustrator, Ellis Rowan, known as “The Flower Hunter”, and the majority of her popular published works came from her time working with Rowan.
-The two first corresponded while Ellis was hospitalized after she contracted influenza on her trip to New York.
+Lounsberry is well known for her work alongside famed Australian botanical illustrator Ellis Rowan, known as “The Flower Hunter”, and the majority of her popular published works came from her time working with Rowan.
+The two first corresponded while Rowan was hospitalized after she contracted influenza during a trip to New York.
 This news was heard around the city and Lounsberry, a huge admirer of Rowan, brought a handpicked box of wildflowers to the hospital, alongside a card reading “From one flower seeker to another - and an admirer of your work”.
-Rowan was touched by the gesture, and the two became fast friends, despite their twenty year age difference.
-Alice showed Ellis her favorite spots around New York for wildflowers, and the two discussed their careers.
+Rowan was touched by the gesture, and the two became friends, despite their twenty year age difference.

 In the next four years, the two traveled over the Southeastern United States in search of native plants.
 The first year, they traveled to Florida, exploring the St. Johns River, among other sites.
 They then visited the Southern Appalachian region, including Roan Mountain, Tennessee and Grandfather Mountain, North Carolina.
 The next year they returned to that region, working at the herbarium of the Biltmore Estate in Asheville, North Carolina.
 Presumably this is where Lounsberry became acquainted with Chauncey Beadle.
-The two women made a great team, “Lounsberry provided detailed botanical structure along with engaging observations of her subjects and their natural history, while Rowan’s artwork found a new audience.
+The two women made a great team: “Lounsberry provided detailed botanical structure along with engaging observations of her subjects and their natural history, while Rowan’s artwork found a new audience.
 Together, their books were very popular".
-According to Samuel (1961), it was while in Asheville that Rowan received news that her son Eric (called "Puck") had been killed in Africa.
+According to Samuel (1961), it was while in Asheville that Rowan received news that her son Eric (called "Puck") had been killed in South Africa.
 This would have taken place in the period 1899–1900, presumably during the Second Boer War (1899-1902).